 Choosing to attend a music college is a big decision, choosing which music college to go to may be an even bigger decision.
 The music college a person chooses can affect his or her career, both inside and outside of the music industry.
-While all music colleges provide courses in music, music theory and other music-related material, every music school has something special to offer.
+While all music schools provide courses in music, music theory and other music-related material, every music school has something special to offer.

-Here are the top ten traditional music colleges in the nation, their locations, and alumni.
+Here are the top ten traditional music colleges in the nation, their locations, and alumni:

-Top 10 Traditional Music Colleges in the United States
+Top 10 Music Programs in the U.S.

 1. The Juilliard School